 By Jane Sheppard

 The numbers of children who do not feel well are sadly increasing.
 Parents are puzzled because their children do not seem to remember things as well as they used to, or they may not be able to learn at their natural level of ability.
 Mood and behavior changes are also common.
-According to a recent survey, 71 percent of teachers say they are now seeing more children with health problems than ever before.
-Up to 20 percent of American children have developed chronic illnesses.
+An alarming 54 percent of American children have developed one or more chronic illnesses.
 Asthma and allergic coughing are common complaints.
 The soaring number of children diagnosed with hyperactivity, ADD, or other behavior and learning difficulties is disturbing.
 Sometimes these problems are encountered only at home and not at school.

 We are all exposed to numerous chemicals on a regular basis.
 Usually, these exposures do not show any immediate adverse effects.
 Our bodies can handle a certain amount of toxins.
 Over time, though, if our food, air and water remain polluted, our bodies can become increasingly toxic until, eventually, they are in a state of overload.
 When a child’s body becomes overloaded, it cannot deal with any more toxins.
 The child may begin to have adverse reactions to certain exposures such as new carpet, paint, cleaning materials, dust or molds.
 A minor exposure can make a toxic overloaded child very ill.